Eyedrops maker couldn’t ensure factory was sterile, FDA says

 FDA inspectors cited worrisome sanitary conditions at the Global Pharma plant, noting that its floors, walls and ceilings were not “easily cleanable.”
 At one point during the visit, an FDA inspector noted “none of the equipment on the filling machine was wrapped or covered.”
 The inspector also noted the company didn’t have rigorous procedures for ensuring bottles were fully sealed.
 Instead, a “manual visual inspection is the only test to detect any leak,” according to the report.

+Global Pharma has said little publicly about its recent recalls, instead referring questions to the U.S. companies that sold the products.

-The FDA has been investigating the U.S. bacterial outbreak with the Centers for Disease Control and Prevention.
+The FDA has been investigating the U.S. bacterial infections alongside the Centers for Disease Control and Prevention.
 CDC officials have detected the bacterial strain in opened bottles of EzriCare drops collected from infected patients.
 FDA officials are also testing unopened bottles of the drops.

 CDC officials are worried the bacteria will spread and cases may be reported for weeks and months to come.
 The agency has been urging health care facilities treating patients to follow strict infection-control recommendations because the germ can spread rapidly.